apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 ```

-As you can see from the example above, async send operations return a {@inject: javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId} wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).
+As you can see from the example above, async send operations return a [MessageId](/api/client/org/apache/pulsar/client/api/MessageId) wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).

 ### Configure messages